flashg1/TeslaSolarCharger/README.md

 -   Support multi-day solar charging using sunrise trigger to start and sunset trigger to stop.
 -   Compatible with off-peak night time charging.
 -   Configurable daily car charge limit for 7 days.
 Default is to use the Tesla app charge limit.
--   Automatically adjust to a higher car charge limit if set within a rainy forecast period.
-The highest charge limit is selected from the charge limit on bad weather setting together with the 7 days charge limit settings that are within the forecast period.
+-   Automatically adjust to the highest charge limit set within the rainy forecast period.
+The highest charge limit is selected from the 7 days charge limit settings that are within the forecast period taking into account the charge limit on bad weather setting.
 The objective is to charge more before a rainy period.
 Default disabled.

 How to use